fzarasp/M-DTFT/README.md

 # M-DTFT
 M point DTFT in MATLAB
-PART A: This program computes the M point DTFT of a given signal in [−π, π] range.
+This program computes the M point DTFT of a given signal in [−π, π] range.
 I wrote a MATLAB function named "DTFT.m" to do so.

-PART B: For examining the result I also wrote a function that computes the convolution of two indexed sequences, named "convolution.m"
+For examining the result I also wrote a function that computes the convolution of two indexed sequences, named "convolution.m"

 I evaluated my result with 2 types of inputs + audio signal and apply a LTI system on them as below.